Becoming a Holistic Doctor

 Holistic doctors are medically trained physicians who work in one or more modalities that focus on the health of the entire person.
-They may integrate acupuncture, massage or herbal medicine into their practices.
-Holistic doctors often take into account a wide range of conditions, such as mental health, lifestyle and nutrition, when examining a patient's health.
+They may integrate acupuncture, massage, and/or herbal medicine into their practices.
+Holistic doctors often take into account a wide range of conditions, such as mental health, lifestyle, and nutrition, when examining a patient's health.

 Holistic doctors have the advantage of working more regular hours than some of their medical counterparts.
 The majority of such practitioners work in a medical office or clinic setting, although some may practice out of their homes or visit their patients' homes.
 The field of holistic medicine is still small, though growing, and building a client base may pose a challenge.

 |Degree Field||Doctor of Medicine (MD), Doctor of Osteopathic Medicine (DO), Doctor of Chiropractic (DC), or Naturopathic Doctor (ND)|

 |Key Skills||Active listening, critical thinking, complex problem solving, medical software|

 Sources: *U.S. Bureau of Labor Statistics, O*Net OnLine

 The first step to becoming a holistic doctor involves earning a bachelor's degree with prerequisite coursework.
 A bachelor's degree is an almost across-the-board requirement for admission into medical school.
 Some programs consider applications from stellar students with some college coursework and the necessary prerequisites through early admissions programs.
 Coursework typically includes chemistry, physics, biology, English, and mathematics.
 A student wishing to become a medical doctor (MD) or a Doctor of Osteopathic Medicine (DO) needs to take the Medical College Admission Test (MCAT).